-Funded by The National Science Foundation (NSF), The Delaware State University (DSU) HBCU UP Implementation project—Transforming Education through Active Learning, or TEAL overall goal is to broaden the participation of historically underrepresented students in the U.S. STEM enterprise.
+Funded by The National Science Foundation (NSF), The Delaware State University (DSU) HBCU UP Implementation project—Transforming Education through Active Learning (TEAL) aims to broaden the participation of historically underrepresented students in the U.S. STEM enterprise.

-Seen as a viable way to expand experiential learning to transform STEM education at DSU and increase the retention of students enrolled in science and engineering programs, the HBCU-UP grant ultimately assists DSU in greatly achieving its strategic goal of Student Success.
+Seen as a viable way to expand experiential learning to transform STEM education at DSU and increase the retention of students enrolled in science and engineering programs, the HBCU-UP TEAL Program ultimately assists DSU in achieving its strategic goal of Student Success.

-TEAL will transform first and second-year laboratory courses by introducing students to research through authentic inquiry activities.
-The grant will help fund the redesign of traditional laboratory exercises to connect the research to real-world problems.
+- A faculty development program that supports STEM faculty in transforming first and second-year laboratory courses by introducing students to research through authentic inquiry activities.
+The grant helps fund the redesign of traditional laboratory exercises to connect research to real-world problems.

 cawatson [at] desu.edu